qualcomm/resource-tuner/Docs/README.md

 ### `RESTUNE_REGISTER_CONFIG`

 Registers a custom configuration YAML file.
-This enables the BU to provide their own Config Files, i.e. allowing them to provide their Own Custom Resources for Example.
+This enables target chipset to provide their own config files, i.e. allowing them to provide their own custom resources for example.

 ### Usage Example
 ```cpp
 RESTUNE_REGISTER_CONFIG(RESOURCE_CONFIG, "/etc/bin/targetResourceConfigCustom.yaml");
 ```
-The above line of code, will indicate to Resource Tuner to Read the Resource Configs from the file "/etc/bin/targetResourceConfigCustom.yaml" instead of the Default File.
-Note, the BUs must honour the structure of the YAML files, for them to be read and registered successfully.
+The above line of code, will indicate to resource-tuner to read the resource configs from the file "/etc/bin/targetResourceConfigCustom.yaml" instead of the default file. note, the target chipset must honour the structure of the YAML files, for them to be read and registered successfully.

-Custom Signal Config File can be specified similarly:
+Custom signal config file can be specified similarly:

 ### Usage Example
 ```cpp
 RESTUNE_REGISTER_CONFIG(SIGNALS_CONFIG, "/etc/bin/targetSignalConfigCustom.yaml");